raovish6/GLOBE-LLM/README.md

 This repository is organzied as follows.

-1. "closed_prompts.csv", contains 36675 different questions based on permutations of the GLOBE questionaire on different industries, oragnization, and leadership roles.
+- "closed_prompts.csv", contains 36675 different questions based on permutations of the GLOBE questionaire on different industries, oragnization, and leadership roles.
 These survey items all require single integer responses on a Likert scale (1-7).
 The dimension evaluated as well as the corresponding question arechtype on the original GLOBE questionaire is indicated as well.
+Each row of the CSV corresponds to the following:
+  - Question_Num: Organized by dimension id - question number
+  - Dimension: GLOBE dimension being measured
+  - Prompt_EN: English version of the prompt
+  - Prompt_zhCN: Chinese version of prompt
+  - Industry: Type of industry LLM is asked to represent
+  - Organization: Type of organization LLM is asked to represent
+  - Leader_Role: Type of leader role LLM is asked to represent
-2. The second file, "open_prompts.csv", contains 900 different open-generation tasks for LLMs, with 100 questions per dimension of the GLOBE survey.
+- The second file, "open_prompts.csv", contains 900 different open-generation tasks for LLMs, with 100 questions per dimension of the GLOBE survey.
 Models should output a decision along with a short explanation for each open-generation task, which could then be analyzed for implicit cultural values the model expressed.
 Both files contain the survey items in English and Chinese.
+Each row of the CSV corresponds to the following:
+  - Question_Num: Organized by dimension ID - question number
+  - Dimension: GLOBE dimension being measured
+  - Prompt_EN: English version of the prompt
+  - Prompt_zhCN: Mandarin version of prompt
-3. The last file "rubric.csv" contains the rubric information used to evaluate both
+- The last file "open_generation_rubrics.csv" contains the rubric information used to evaluate
+  - Number: Rubric ID
+  - Scale_EN: Dimension scale in English
+  - Characteristics_EN: Dimension characteristics in English
+  - Scale_zhCN: Dimension scale in Chinese
+  - Characteristics_zhCN: Dimension characteristics in Chinese
+  - Examples: 10 human-written examples to provide the model for each dimension

 ## Citation